MaryMahmoodi/MaryMahmoodi/README.md

 for

-robust EEG signal monitoring in brain-computer interface (BCI) neurofeedback training (NFT)
+robust EEG signal monitoring in brain-computer interface (BCI)

 ✅Monitoring brain response at rest and during the RTMS neuromodulation treatment for presonalized pain/depression treatment